 This is a guided, step-by-step course with guided modules to help you be pain-free in six weeks or less.
 The course includes:

-- Over 50 educational videos to help you overcome the digestive problems interfering with your life
+- Over 50 educational videos to help you overcome the digestive system problems interfering with your life

 - Access to the Healthy Gut Institute private Facebook Page Support Community and Live Question and Answer sessions